 - You can purchase an adjustable base

-Something Else to Consider: Product Warranty
+Something Else to Consider: Product Warranty, Returns, and Shipping

-If you choose to go without and set your bed on an uneven surface that does not provide adequate support, it’s likely that wear and tear on the mattress is going to occur faster than it would if your bed were on box spring that provided some assurances in terms of support and equal ground.
+Some companies require that you use a box spring if you would like for your warranty to remain valid.
+If you choose to go without and set your bed on an uneven surface that does not provide adequate support, it’s likely that wear and tear on the mattress is going to occur faster than it would if your bed were on a box spring.

-Benefits to Using a Box Spring
+Benefits of Using a Box Spring

 They Elevate Your Bed